dvhthomas/bitsby.me/content/posts/geospatial-notebooks/index.md

 Whoa!
 Almost half a million obstructions are being tracked by the FAA, and each with 19 attributes.
 That could take a while to work with...

 Being a geographer, I really want to see the spatial distribution.
-Geopandas can read coordinates from columns in a regular pandas dataframe and create a 'geometry` column suitable for analysis and visualization.
+Geopandas can read coordinates from columns in a regular pandas dataframe and create a 'geometry' column suitable for analysis and visualization.

 If you're not familiar with map projections and coordinate reference systems (CRSs) then the `gdr.crs` will look a little weird.
 Not to worry: it's just how we tell geopandas that this is latitude and longitude data and that we want to use a 'worldwide web mercator' projection.
 It means that the data will be compatible with lots of online mapping tools.
 More of that in a minute.